LightBitsLabs/los-csi/docs/src/upgrade/upgrade-lb-csi.md

 lb-csi-node-wc46m     3/3     Running   0          17h     192.168.16.114   rack09-server69-vm01   <none>           <none>
 ```

-We can see that POD `lb-csi-node-stzg6` was the one that had restarted and was updated so we will set `nodeName` to be `rack06-server67-vm03`.
+We can see that POD `lb-csi-node-stzg6` was the one that had restarted and was updated, so we will set `nodeName` to be `rack06-server67-vm03`.

 Apply the following command: